TECH-SAVIOURS-ORG/news/pages/01.blog/take-a-breath-enjoy-your-world/item.en.md

 A tutorial on how to add an RSS server ([FreshRSS](https://github.com/FreshRSS/FreshRSS)) will also find a place in our wiki one day.

 # Turn off your smartphone
 So, it's weekend, for us Saturday, for others even still Friday.
 Time for quality time with your friends, family, nature, or just reading a book in front of your "irradiated" eyes.
-That means put aside your devices and start deleting your social media accounts on Monday and "Take a Breath!
-Enjoy your world!" right now.
+That means put aside your devices and start deleting your social media accounts on Monday and **_Take a Breath!
+Enjoy your world!_** right now.

 P.S.
 Don't forget!
 The grumpy person in front of you may have the same problem!

-Take a Breath!
-Enjoy your world!
+**_Take a Breath!
+Enjoy your world!_**
 Dan